SelfTaughtCoder78704/SimpleReactMultiStep/README.md

 - SingleChoice Component
 - MultiSelect Component

-Quiz needs 2 props:
+Quiz needs 3 props:
-As and Qs
+As and Qs, and onEnd

 As looks like this: